No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 **This is a Work In Progress**

-**This is a work in progress**

 **TO-DO:**

-1. Write defense on the argument of "bad subs is better than no subs";
-2. Clarify that, as ASR systems develop, there will be no more scarcity;
-3. Show more actual examples, like the fact that now that Nogizaka Skits blu-ray is out we cannot quickly work over it using Tamuhaya's translation as a basis;
+1. **Defend the Argument "Bad Subs are Better Than No Subs":** Articulate a defense for the notion that having poor quality subtitles is preferable to having none at all.
+This argument is often met with resistance, particularly from those who prioritize quality and accuracy in translations.
+However, it is essential to consider the context and the broader implications of this statement.
+2. **Discuss the Development of ASR Systems:** Highlight the rapid development of Automatic Speech Recognition (ASR) systems and how this progress will eventually eliminate the scarcity of subtitles.
+3. **Provide Real Examples:** Use actual instances to support the argument, such as the case of the Nogizaka Skits Blu-ray release.
+Discuss how the availability of Tamuhaya's translation could have expedited the subbing process.
-4. Identify what exactly fansubbers gain from unethically copyrighting their work;
+4. **Identify Benefits for Unethical Fansubbers:** Analyze what fansubbers gain from unethically copyrighting their work.
+This could include recognition, control over content, or potential financial benefits.
-5. Show the many other instances of unethical behavior from some fansubbers: paywalled content for access, which takes this hypocrisy to another entire level.
-Ad-filled and highly vulnerable websites with 0 care for the user's safety and so on.
+5. **Highlight Instances of Unethical Behavior:** Discuss other unethical practices within the fansubbing community, such as paywalling content, using ad-filled and vulnerable websites with little regard for user safety, etc.
-6. Present a list of ethical subbers within the Nogizaka46 community.
+6. **Present a List of Ethical Subbers:** Compile a list of fansubbers within the Nogizaka46 community who are known for their ethical practices.

 [^1]: Large parts of the community still organize and share content in giant collectively managed spreadsheets, where fansub groups go to share and store links to specific episodes and events.
 [^2]: Doujin can best be defined as independent derivative work made by the members of a specific fanbase.
 In this context, hardsubbing is seen as anti-otaku because it prevents the creation of procedural derivative works.